RodgerOliver/guides/vim.md

   - `:set noscrollbind`
 - Diff both files.
   - `:diffthis`
+- `:windo difft`: do the same as above.

 ## Options
 - Start a .vimrc file to keep the preferences (add `<CR>` to represent ENTER).